davetang/rnaseq/README.md

 * A **sequencing read** is the sequence of a fragment.
 Most times reads come in pairs, which is known as paired-end sequencing, and sometimes it is possible for both reads to completely cover the fragment, i.e., overlapping reads.

 Reads are typically aggregated together in a transcript/gene manner; reads belonging to the same transcript/gene are grouped together.
 In RNA-seq, reads are usually mapped to a known reference but if a reference does not exist, reads can be clustered together based on their sequence similarity.

+### cDNA libraries

+A cDNA library should contain all representative sequences of an mRNA population.
+Furthermore, the cDNA sequences should be full-length copies of the original mRNA.
+Therefore the construction of a high quality cDNA library is essential for RNA-seq.
+A cDNA clone (one particular copy in the library) represents the fully processed RNA sequence generated from the genomic sequence.

+There are many procedures for synthesising cDNA to create cDNA libraries and many focus on maximising the amount of cDNA produced from limited starting amounts of mRNA.
+The completeness of the cDNA synthesis is variable and unpredictable.
+This variation can be introduced during the following steps in the construction protocol:

+* mRNA isolation
+* First-strand cDNA synthesis, and
+* Second-strand cDNA synthesis
+* RNase contamination

+The first-strand cDNA synthesis step relies on the reverse transcription of RNA and the reverse transcriptase used can create fluctuations in the quantity and quality of the first-strand cDNA.

+There are many different protocols for second-strand synthesis, such as hairpin-primed synthesis and the Gubler and Hoffman procedure.

+Once second-strand synthesis is complete, double-stranded cDNA can be cloned and later sequenced as a cDNA library.

 ## RNA-seq pipelines